German lawmakers vote on nationwide coronavirus restrictions | DW | 21.04.2021

 The German parliament will on Wednesday vote on potent new legislation to control the coronavirus pandemic across the country.

-If approved, the changes to the Infection Protection Act could be a watershed moment for Germany's fight against the third wave of COVID-19.
+If approved, the changes to the Infection Protection Act could be a watershed moment in Germany's fight against the third wave of COVID-19.

 Increasingly, the states have diverged in how to implement the guidelines they agreed on, leading to huge disparities across state borders on what rules were in place.
-Some states were opening up, despite exponential infection growth, as others remained closed.
-This may have won state premiers popularity among voters, but has seen infection numbers soar.
+Some states were opening up, despite exponential infection growth, while others remained closed.
+Although this may have won state premiers popularity among voters, it has also seen infection numbers soar.

-Faced with such inconsistency, German Chancellor Angela Merkel's government introduced this legislation to legally obligate states — rather than cajole them — into specific action in certain circumstances.
+Faced with such inconsistency, German Chancellor Angela Merkel's government introduced this legislation to legally obligate — rather than cajole — states into specific action in certain circumstances.

-It has been described in German media as a move to centralize power to Berlin, however, such a move would require a change of the constitution.
+It has been described in German media as a move to centralize power to Berlin, however, and such a move would require a change in the constitution.

 If the Bundestag passes the law, the 16 federal states could still block it on Thursday in the Bundesrat, Germany's upper house of parliament.
 However, this is not expected.

-If passed by both houses, then affected districts will be immediately required to implement the new rules.
+If passed by both houses, affected districts will be immediately required to implement the new rules.

-At some point, the law could be challenged in the Constitutional Court.
+At some point, the law could be challenged in Germany's Constitutional Court.

 The law states that if cities or districts exceed a seven-day incidence rate of 100 new infections per 100,000 inhabitants over three consecutive days, then local authorities must:

-The law would be in effect until June 30, and any further changes require parliamentary approval.
+The law would be in effect until June 30, with any further changes requiring parliamentary approval.

 Bundestag President Wolfgang Schäuble, from Merkel's CDU party, defended the curfews as proportionate.
 "A look abroad shows that all countries that have regained control of high infection figures have resorted to curfew restrictions in phases," Schäuble told Berlin's Tagesspiegel newspaper.